"One cap, you only got one cap..."

 After progressing through Tottenham’s youth academy, Caulker won a second call-up to Roy Hodgson’s squad following a loan spell at Swansea, but his career hasn’t gone to plan since then.

 He suffered back-to-back relegations with Cardiff and QPR and had a bizarre loan spell at Liverpool, where he was occasionally deployed up front.
 Caulker revealed mental health problems in a 2017 Guardian interview, but can now be found in Turkey with Alanyaspor.

 A regular for England's Under-21 side, Bowyer earned his first senior call-up following an impressive 2000/01 campaign with Leeds.
 His international debut was delayed, however, after the FA ruled that the midfielder couldn't be selected for the Three Lions until an ongoing court case was completed.

-Bowyer eventually made his debut against Portugal in September 2002, but he wasn’t able to nail down a permanent place in the squad in competition with the likes of Frank Lampard, Steven Gerrard and Paul Scholes.
+Bowyer eventually made his debut against Portugal in September 2002, but wasn’t able to nail down a permanent place in the squad competing with the likes of Frank Lampard, Steven Gerrard and Paul Scholes.

 Sub: Francis Jeffers

 In the same game that 17-year-old Wayne Rooney won his first England cap, Jeffers also made his debut for the national side.

 After impressing at youth level for the Three Lions, the striker scored a consolation goal as England lost 3-1 to Australia back in 2003.
 Jeffers, who'd signed for Arsenal two years earlier, never lived up to his early potential and his career fizzled out following a series of injuries.